ossec/ossec-docs/docs/manual/agent/agent-management.rst

     ** Press ENTER to return to the main menu.

-After that you can quit :ref:`manage_agents`.
 For the changes to be in effect you have to restart the server and start the agent.